liu-kan/pySMFRETda/README.md

 # pySMFRETda
+pySMFRETda is demonstration app of the parameter server implementation for [gSMFRETda](https://github.com/liu-kan/gSMFRETda).
-pySMFRETda is a set of Python toolbox to help you preparing hdf5 data file and serving as a  parameter server for running [gSMFRETda](https://github.com/liu-kan/gSMFRETda)
+It contains a set of Python tools to help you preparing hdf5 data file and serving as a parameter server for running [gSMFRETda](https://github.com/liu-kan/gSMFRETda).

 ## Install
 ```bash